PawelGambus/Rejestr_Cen_Nieruchomosci_Real_Estate_Prices_Poland/README.md

-# RCN Wrocław — Property Transaction Data
+# RCN Wrocław: Property Transaction Data

 A minimal Python script for querying the Polish **Rejestr Cen Nieruchomości** (RCN), the national land registry of property prices, and extracting residential unit transactions for Wrocław into a pandas DataFrame.